 We also offer several fantastic collections of plug plants that are themed to help, with each collection containing at least 9 species relevant to the collection.
 Species are selected at the time of ordering from those available within each theme.
 Please see our collections here for details.

 Plugs can be planted with a small trowel or a dibber the same size as the rootball and preferably should be watered well depending on the weather to prevent them from drying out several weeks until they are established.
 This may take a few weeks depending on the weather.
 If planting into heavy clay soil the plants will establish better if given a larger hole and surrounded with a clay/compost mix.
 The plug plants should be planted in groups of the same species of 3 or 6 which will aid pollinators to find each wildflower, gives a natural look and will also help the plug plants to establish.
 When planting check out our short video here showing how to remove the plug plants from their tray without causing any damage to the plug plant.
 If planting into a prepared bed or border, take a look at our planting video here.

 In existing grassland or lawn ideally Autumn or Spring is the best time to plant, as long as the sward is cut very short when they are planted.
 The grass cuttings should be removed and the surface raked if possible to expose any bare patches where the plug plants can then be located.
 These patches will give a good starting point for planting.
-In a lawn it is essential that the lawn has not been fed with fertilise for at least 6 months as wildflowers prefer a less fertile soil bed.
+In a lawn it is essential that the lawn has not been fed with fertiliser for at least 6 months as wildflowers prefer a less fertile soil bed.
 Another method is to cut small circles from the lawn and plant groups of plug plants within these areas, so essentially planting in mini beds across the area.
 Again planting on groups of at least 3 of each species with approximately 6/m2 will give a good establishment.